Armkeyter/NeuralNetwork_with_CUDA/NeuralNetwork_with_CUDA/README.md

 ### To add after

+We need to add some functions of preprocessing the data (text to categories).

 We need to implement support vector machine **SVM**.
 Instead of implementing AdaBoost which we mentioned we can implement __Voting ensemble method__

 We can think to add also **Convolution layers**.